The Humble Homepage of Christopher Erickson

 They allowed me to attach a Meade DS-motor gear to the worm drive shafts of the CG-5

 telescope mount.
-I machined the adapters from a single piece of 1/2" standard aluminum
+I machined the adapters from a single piece of 1/2" standard

 rod that I found in my machine shop junk box.
 The stem for the Meade gear is tapered

 because the socket in the gear is tapered.
-The little black hex screw coming out of the end
+The little black hex screw coming out of the

 is used to secure the gear to the adapter.
 The second hex screw is the set screw that

 secures the adapter to the CG-5's worm gear shaft.
-An alternative approach might have
+An alternative approach might

 been to make up a hollow collar with two set screws and cutting off the Meade worm